 Nobuya Inagaki, M.D., Ph.D.

 The Department of Diabetes, Endocrinology and Nutrition contributes to the advancement of diabetology, endocrinology, and nutrition science.
 Advanced basic research on diabetes and endocrine diseases is conducted using leading-edge technologies in order to better understand the various pathological conditions and to discover novel therapeutic approaches.
 We also take the initiative in promoting clinical research, epidemiological studies, and patient education for improved treatment outcomes.
 The nutritional approach is employed to address serious social matters such as obesity, metabolic syndrome, dementia, and frailty.
-Our diverse experience provides young medical doctors an opportunity to become internationally active researchers and highly trained physicians.
+Our diverse experience provides young medical doctors an opportunity to become highly trained physicians.

 Research and Education